 Can I Take my Vape on the Plane?

-If you want to take your vape away with you, you’ll need to pack your vape, vape pen or device in your carry on / hand luggage.
+As mentioned earlier, yes, you can take your vape on a plane.
+But you’ll need to pack your vape, vape pen, or device in your carry-on/hand luggage.

 Lithium batteries CANNOT be stored in the plane’s cargo hold due to fire hazards, so much like your laptop you will be expected to keep your e cigarette on you at all times and not to leave it unattended.